Manchester Women's Christian Temperance Association

-Temperance – moderation, self-restraint, esp in eating and drinking, moderate use of, or total abstinence from, alcoholic liquors as beverages; ~ society etc. for restriction or abolition of use of alcoholic drinks.
-L temperantia.

 The British Women's Temperance Association (BWTA) was founded in Newcastle in April 1876 following the National Convention of the International Order of Good Templars.
-The Manchester Women's Christian Temperance Association [MWCTA] was founded earlier in the same year but remained independent of the BWTA until in 1886 and even then retained its own name.
+The Manchester Women's Christian Temperance Association (MWCTA) was founded earlier in the same year but remained independent of the BWTA until in 1886 and even then retained its own name.

-In the last quarter of the nineteenth century the philanthropic MWCTA worked for social improvement, particularly amongst the working classes.
-The Association was popular with middle-class ladies and they expanded their branches into Lancashire and Cheshire, with social gatherings entertained by music and recitations, where several girls expressed a desire to sign the pledge.
+In the last quarter of the 19th century the philanthropic MWCTA worked for social improvement, particularly amongst the working classes.
+The association was popular with middle-class ladies and they expanded their branches into Lancashire and Cheshire, with social gatherings entertained by music and recitations, where several girls expressed a desire to sign the pledge.